rpm-software-management/dnf/doc/command_ref.rst

 Metadata Synchronization
 ========================

 Correct operation of DNF depends on having access to up-to-date data from all enabled repositories but contacting remote mirrors on every operation considerably slows it down and costs bandwidth for both the client and the repository provider.
-The :ref:`metadata_expire <metadata_expire-label>` (see :manpage:`dnf.conf(5)`) repo config option is used by DNF to determine whether particular local copy of repository data is due to be re-synced.
+The :ref:`metadata_expire <metadata_expire-label>` (see :manpage:`dnf.conf(5)`) repository configuration option is used by DNF to determine whether a particular local copy of repository data is due to be re-synced.
 It is crucial that the repository providers set the option well, namely to a value where it is guaranteed that if particular metadata was available in time ``T`` on the server, then all packages it references will still be available for download from the server in time ``T + metadata_expire``.

 To further reduce the bandwidth load, some of the commands where having up-to-date metadata is not critical (e.g. the ``list`` command) do not look at whether a repository is expired and whenever any version of it is locally available to the user's account, it will be used.
 For non-root use, see also the ``--cacheonly`` switch.
 Note that in all situations the user can force synchronization of all enabled repositories with the ``--refresh`` switch.